NIFTy-PPL/NIFTy/README.md

 ## Installation

-If you only want to use NIFTy in your projects, but not change its source code, the easiest way to install the package is the command:
+If you only want to use NIFTy in your projects, but not change its source code, the easiest way to install NIFTy is via pip:

 ```
 pip install --user 'nifty8[re]'
 ```

-This approach should work on Linux, MacOS, and Windows.
+The line above installs the optional JAX backend termed NIFTy.re in addition to the numpy-based NIFTy.

 If you might want to adapt the NIFTy source code, we suggest installing NIFTy as editable python package using the following commands: